theforeman/smart_proxy_monitoring/README.md

 ### Monitoring Server

-On the Monitoring Server you have to enable the API and create API User.
+On the Monitoring Server, you have to enable the API and create API User.

 For testing the fastest way to setup this will be the following commands.